Stage IV Lung Cancer With ALK Rearrangement

 Recommended Related to Lung Cancer

-Read the Tips to Help You Manage Side Effects article > >
+Read the Lung Cancer Symptoms: What You Should Know article > >

 ALK rearrangement" refers to a gene called ALK.
 If you have this type of lung cancer, your ALK gene got rearranged and joined with another gene.
 This causes cancer cells to grow and spread.